VIJAYWHAT/vijaywhat.github.io/content/vj.md

 First, we need to figure out are there any latest upgrades available.

-Next, if yes, we need to failed out build,
+Next, if yes, we need to failed our build,

 but them, in case development team want some time or has valid reasons not to upgrade.